 Jarred Levinson, Beta Theta Pi | 2019 Interfraternity Council President

 The Interfraternity Council (IFC) is the umbrella organization that oversees all 15 men's social fraternities at The George Washington University.
-While these chapters have different histories, distinguishing characteristics, and members, they all share the central tenets of Greek Life at GW: scholarship, service, active leadership, accountability and community.
+While these chapters have different histories, distinguishing characteristics, and members, they all share the central tenets of Fraternity and Sorority Life at GW: scholarship, service, active leadership, accountability and community.
 The IFC is governed by an Executive Council and board consisting of each of the 15 IFC chapter presidents.

 UNDERGRAD Fraternity & Sorority